micro-os-plus/web-jekyll/pages/develop/modular-projects.md

 #### The portable startup code

-The traditional functionality is to initialise the data & bss sections, to call the C++ static constructors and then pass control to the application `main()`.
+The traditional functionality is to initialize the data & bss sections, to call the C++ static constructors and then pass control to the application `main()`.

-For embedded applications, the sequence is basically the same, just that several specific initialisation routines are added.
+For embedded applications, the sequence is basically the same, just that several specific initialization routines are added.

 A simplified version of the portable startup code is: